microsoft/lisa/docs/run_test/platform.rst

       lisa -r ./microsoft/runbook/ready.yml -v public_address:<public address> -v "user_name:<user name>" -v "admin_private_key_file:<private key file>"

-The advantage is it’s not related to any infra.
-The shortage is that, some test cases won’t run in Ready platform, for example, test cases cannot get serial log from a VM directly.
+The advantage is it's not related to any infra.
+The shortage is that, some test cases won't run in Ready platform, for example, test cases cannot get serial log from a VM directly.

 ``ready`` runbook also supports tests which require multiple computers (for